 All human and non-human actors

-The rough scheme of human and non-human actors is formed according to the case study description.
+The rough scheme of human and non-human actors is formed according to case study description.
 It is further completed with the data from the questionnaires (experts, young professionals and students) and the interviews.

-In ANT terms, Savamala neighbourhood is represented as a venue (urban territory/ space) with material constitutional elements (built environment - urban structures), wherein a variety of urban actors and stakeholders (individuals and groups) - interrelated to so- cial factors (political, economic, cultural and social components of urbanity) and within a specific regulatory framework (institutional relations and records) - engage in actions.
+In ANT terms, the Savamala neighbourhood is represented as a venue (urban territory/ space) with material constitutional elements (built environment - urban structures), wherein a variety of urban actors and stakeholders (individuals and groups) - interrelated to social factors (political, economic, cultural and social components of urbanity) and within a specific regulatory framework (institutional relations and records) - engage in actions.

-Since it was herein argued that the rapid flow of people and information in the modern globalised world has profoundly transformed the perception of space and time, lifestyles and our sense of community and self, it must be then acknowledged that the vital cohesive force of the modern city incorporates also technical solutions (urban infrastructures) and technologies (communication and media).
-Graham and Marvin (2001) address them with an all-embracing term ”the infrastructure scapes (electropolis, hydropolis, cybercity, autocity)” stating that these elements invigorate urban life, fuse urban spaces and serve as mediators of transitions.
+Since it has been argued here that the rapid flow of people and information in the modern globalised world has profoundly transformed the perception of space and time, lifestyles and our sense of community and self, it must be then acknowledged that the vital cohesive force of the modern city also incorporates technical solutions (urban infrastructures) and technologies (communication and media).
+Graham and Marvin (2001) address these with an all-embracing term ”the infrastructure scapes (electropolis, hydropolis, cybercity, autocity)” stating that these elements invigorate urban life, fuse urban spaces and serve as mediators of transitions.

 Complex infrastructural systems are nowadays also the core of human actions and institutional relations that enables its extension in space and time and produces new conditions of urban reality.
 The ampleness of these non-human actors as well as their intrinsic geography of places and connecting flows from splintering urbanism) bring in a new layer of actors and networks.
-Its specificity and volume allows for this research to exclude these actors to a certain extent, mainly for the reasons of the limited resources.
-However, the structure of the methodology account for its inclusion in future works and studies.
+Its specificity and volume allows for this research to exclude these actors to a certain extent, mainly for the reasons of their limited resources.
+However, the structure of the methodology accounts for their inclusion in future works and studies.

-The main sources of human and non-human agency taken into consideration in this analysis are: (a) urban actors and stakeholders, (b) urban space and built environment, and (c) urban regulatory framework.
-Social components (political, economic and cultural aspects) are rather considered in an integral way as contextual, post-socialist or transitional circumstances traversing these different space-time layers.
-Taken also into account as the bearers of non-human agency, they are figurating in urban assemblage networks as- active elements linking urban actor-networks, space-time layers and the levels of decision
+The main sources of human and non-human agency taken into consideration in this analysis are: (a) urban actors and stakeholders, (b) urban space and the built environment, and (c) the urban regulatory framework.
+Social components (the political, economic and cultural aspects) are rather considered in an integral way as contextual, post-socialist or transitional circumstances traversing these different space-time layers.
+Also taken into account as the bearers of non-human agency, they are figurated into urban assemblage networks as active elements linking urban actor-networks, space-time layers and the levels of decision

 making with urban development prospects.

 The morphology of urban decision-making tend to catalyze and hold sway over urban complexity.
-The layers of urban decision-making function through network.
+The layers of urban decision-making function throughout a network.
 They embody the relationality of urban elements and reveal the sources of urban agency.
-Even more so, the reason for this limitation of the scope of analysis is Friedmann’s (1992) thesis of 4 key determinants of urban agency: (1) governance (executive, legislative and civil), (2) polity (political organizations, social movements), (3) economy (markets, corporations, financial institutions) and (4) society (individuals, groups and associations).
+Even more relevant, the reason for this limitation of the scope of analysis lies in Friedmann’s (1992) thesis of four key determinants of urban agency: (1) governance (executive, legislative and civil), (2) polity (political organizations, social movements), (3) economy (markets, corporations, financial institutions) and (4) society (individuals, groups and associations).
 In this manner, the initial identification of human and non-human actors is summarized within: (o) top-down urban planning structure, (o) interest-based transformations, and

 bottom-up participatory and urban design activities, in the urban realm of Savamala.